ONSBigData/ONS_Twitter/README.md

     * Pandas

 #### Database configuration ####
 For instructions on how to set up the mongodb servers see mongodb.md.
+In the mongodb folder.
+These are specific instructions for the ONS environment so you will have to make changes there.

 #### Deployment instructions ####
 How to install GDAL on windows: